-Things can go just fine for a long while, but sooner or later someone is going to inquire about the legal authority your or your spouse have over the child(ren).
+Things can go just fine for a long while, but sooner or later someone is going to inquire about the legal authority you or your spouse have over the child(ren) your are parenting.
 This most often happens when it comes time to:

 - Consent to Medical Treatment

 - Talk with Doctors or Obtain Medical Records

 - Grant or Withhold Consent for the Child(ren) to be Tested

 or Placed in Special School Programs, Including Exceptional Education

 - Obtain School Records

 - Give Consent for School Activities

 - Obtain Birth Certificates and Other Official Records

 - Perform Other Tasks Necessary for the Care of the Child(ren)